 Scholarly Commons Citation

 Bloch, Susan Low, "Presidential Power: Should Bill Clinton be immune from lawsuits on allegations of past acts?"
 (1994).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1199.
+1199.